orsonteodoro/oiledmachine-overlay/SECURITY.md

 You can use the `--apparmor` to accept the `/etc/apparmor.d/local/firejail-local` AppArmor profile, but the profile has to be loaded and you cannot use `/etc/firejail/globals.local` to control credential access.
-It is better to use it this way to mitigate sandbox breakout scenario.
+It is better to use it this way to mitigate a sandbox breakout scenario.

 The recommended combo for defense in depth is 1 MAC (AppArmor/SELinux) + 1 Sandbox (Firejail).
 Firejail is used for attacker containment.
 MAC is used